qcjx96/qcjx96.github.io/_posts/2025-04-01-The-Celebration.md

 I don't want to say I've been sober three weeks, because then I'd really sound like an alcoholic.
 That was the word ("sober," not the other one) the doctor used on the phone call the other day, when I told him I had been burning myself with cigarettes and would like a referral to a psychiatrist.

 So instead I went for a walk.
-I wanted to talk to someone, and I thought about messaging the girl I had my first [MFM](http://mfm.urbanup.com/7159166) after meeting at a [munch](https://en.wikipedia.org/wiki/Munch_(BDSM)) in Amsterdam.
+I wanted to talk to someone.
+I thought about messaging the girl I had my first [MFM](http://mfm.urbanup.com/7159166) after meeting at a [munch](https://en.wikipedia.org/wiki/Munch_(BDSM)) in Amsterdam.
 We liked each other, she liked another guys also, and the guy and I got along.

 We all grabbed a drink after.
 She talked about wanting to fuck the burnout out of her.
 She worked in consulting.